-This Healthy Sweet Potato Casserole Recipe gets its sweetness and creaminess from low-fat vanilla yogurt instead of butter, cream and sugar.
+This light Sweet Potato Casserole Recipe gets its sweetness and creaminess from low-fat vanilla yogurt instead of butter, cream, and sugar.

-I’ve played around with the basic recipe a bit to come up with something that’s just as creamy as the original but a bit healthier.
+For the lightened sweet potato recipe below, I’ve played around with the basics a bit to come up with something that’s just as creamy as the original but a bit healthier.
 This version doesn’t have any butter or cream.
 Instead, the creaminess comes from vanilla yogurt.
-I use Stonyfield’s Smooth & Creamy because it’s not as sweet as some varieties.
+It still has the flavor you love, just with a couple tweaks to the original recipe.

 To further reduce the sugar in the recipe, I’ve tweaked the classic sweet potato casserole topping by cutting back on the marshmallows.
 The marshmallows are still there and their brown puffiness will please traditionalists.
 But they don’t cover the whole casserole in melted candy.